-The emotions my character dealt with, were the same ones I was dealing with.
+The emotions my character dealt with were the same ones I was dealing with.
 Set aside the cathartic experience for me, it made my killer very relatable.
-To the point that readers mentioned how emotional the story was and that they had sympathy for the killer.
+So much so, some readers mentioned how emotional the story was and that they had sympathy for the killer.

-It's okay to put your real life experiences and emotions into those made up stories.
-They will give you characters balance, and breath life into your novel.
+It's okay to put your real-life experiences and emotions into those made up stories.
+They will give you characters balance, and breathe life into your novel.

 DISCLAIMER: I do not recommend naming anyone or making your character recognizable to your family and friends.
 Unless you have written permission.
 (Speak with a lawyer if you are unsure.)
 Basically, you can't blame me.